The Right Way to Clean Your Home Office Tech

 First, turn off the board and unplug the power cord.
 Use a dry microfiber cloth to remove dust.
 For a more thorough clean, slightly dampen a second cloth with water, or a safe screen cleaner (that doesn’t contain alcohol or ammonia), and gently rub the damp cloth on the screen’s surface.
 Don’t turn on the board until completely dry.

 Depending on the type of digital whiteboard, it may include a passive or active stylus to use with the board.
-A passive stylus (which is included with the Vibe board) does not contain any electronic components and can be cleaned with any standard cleaning products.
-This is super handy for thoroughly disinfecting styluses that are shared.
+A passive stylus (which comes with the Vibe board) does not contain any electronic components and can be cleaned with any standard cleaning products.
+This is super handy for thoroughly disinfecting shared styluses.
 But an active stylus, which does include sensitive electrical parts, should really only receive cleaning on its rubber tip with a damp cloth and mild soap.

 - Strong chemicals like alcohol or ammonia can damage your whiteboard.
 Avoid them like the plague.